App Actions V3

 Run an on-demand action

-Fliplet.App.V3.Actions.run('confirm-booking');
+await Fliplet.App.V3.Actions.run('confirm-booking');

-// Run an action with an input payload
+// Run with payload

-Fliplet.App.V3.Actions.run('confirm-booking', {
+await Fliplet.App.V3.Actions.run('confirm-booking', {

 entryId: 123,